Tree Preservation Orders

 Hedgerows are not eligible for a TPO.
 Trees within a hedgerow can be protected though.
 Please carefully check the Order associated with a hedgerow.

-Some hedgerows are protected under The Hedgerow Regulations 1997.
+No, but some hedgerows are protected under The Hedgerow Regulations 1997.
 See our hedgerows and hedges webpage for more information.

-The most detailed guide to Tree Preservation Orders and trees in conservation areas can be found on the government website
+The most detailed guide to Tree Preservation Orders and trees in conservation areas can be found on the government website.

 Yes!
 There are organisations looking for and recording important trees.
 You can also search for trees in your area.